 Too early for Christmas posts?
 The Portuguese Madeira Island is a very popular destination for Christmas and New Year’s Eve.
 Therefore, if you are considering holidays in Madeira during this period, I recommend booking tickets as far in advance as possible.

-Is it worth to go to Madeira during this period?
+Is it worth to visit Madeira during the Christmas period?

-- Is it worth to go to Madeira during this period?
+- Is it worth to visit Madeira during the Christmas period?

 - Christmas decorations in Madeira